 Consumers looking for the most up-to-date data make frequent requests that put unnecessary stress on the system.
 Instead of allowing the customer to request updates, use a framework such as webhooks to push the updated data when it changes.
 This cuts back on unnecessary polling.

 Developing a robust, scalable, and useful API doesn’t have to be complicated.
-If you follow a few extra steps and avoid these 10 API developer mistakes, you’ll minimize rework and create a full-featured API that provides tons of value.
-When you sign up for a free trial of DreamFactory, you’ll see firsthand how our no-code tools make building an API quick and easy.
+If you follow a few extra steps and avoid these 10 API development mistakes, you’ll minimize rework and create a full-featured API that provides tons of value.
+When you sign up for a free trial of DreamFactory, you’ll see firsthand how our low-code tools make building an API quick and easy.

 Join the DreamFactory newsletter list.